htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     this attribute defined, the default policy applied to parallel universe jobs is to consider the whole job completed when the first node exits, killing processes running on all remaining nodes.
-If defined to the following strings, HTCondor’s behavior changes:
+If defined to the following strings, HTCondor's behavior changes:

      ``"WAIT_FOR_ALL"``
         HTCondor will wait until every node in the parallel job has